stevezhangzA/nash-chain-of-thought/README.md

 Addtionally, thanks my collaberator: Cunxiang Wang

-This reseach is fincially supported by MiLab at WestLake Univeristy.
+This reseach is sponsored by MiLab at WestLake Univeristy.

 # Collaberation